SvetlanaG-cyber/SvetlanaG-cyber/README.md

 <img src="images/logo.png" alt="PORTFOLIO" >

-# Hi everyone!
-I'm Svetlana, a Software QA Engineer/SDET with experience in WDIO,  Playwright, and Cypress with JavaScript.
+### Hi there!
+I'm Svetlana — a passionate SDET with expertise in JavaScript-based automation using Playwright, Cypress, and WebDriverIO.
+I’ve led privacy-focused code audits (including Metamate AI training), tested complex integrations with retail hardware, and built CI/CD-ready frameworks from scratch.
+AWS Certified.

 You can learn more about me on my GitHub.io and LinkedIn pages.
 I would be delighted to connect with you, share experiences and knowledge, and support your professional growth and development.